LiuYiSong/websocket-cross-server-adapter/README.md

 📌 **📌 Note: Although all servers share the same terminal window for output logs, each server is still an independent Node.js process, fully isolated from each other. concurrently just aggregates their console output for easier observation.**

-4. Manually start servers (more intuitive)
+Or manually start servers (more intuitive)

 If you prefer each server to run in its own separate terminal window for easier log viewing or debugging, start them individually: